wdlkmpx/gmrun/README.md

    - Pressing CTRL+Enter (anytime) runs the command in a terminal (check your configuration file).
 But if the entry is empty (no text is present, or only whitespaces) then a fresh terminal will be started.

-5. Suppose you use CTRL-R to search backwards through history.
-If, accidentally, you skipped the line that you're interested in, you can use CTRL-S to search forward.
-This is more awesome than in bash :)  It basically acts like a filter on history, for which you use CTRL-R instead of UP arrow, and CTRL-S instead of DOWN arrow.

-   The same if you search something with "!": only lines that BEGIN with the entered text are matching, but you can reverse the search order using CTRL-R / CTRL-S.  Very flexible approach.